pmgr77/runtime-xray/README.md

 [![Build and Test](https://github.com/pmgr77/runtime-xray/actions/workflows/build.yml/badge.svg)](https://github.com/pmgr77/runtime-xray/actions/workflows/build.yml)

 > **Don't tell me my application is insecure — show me why.**
+> **See what an attacker can learn from your application at runtime.**

 RuntimeXRay is an **evidence-driven security analysis tool for compiled applications**.

-It combines static binary analysis with runtime observation to build concrete security findings from what can actually be observed in an application — rather than relying only on generic warnings.
+It combines static binary analysis with runtime observation to build security findings from evidence that can actually be observed in the compiled application — not from assumptions, but from facts.

-Today, RuntimeXRay analyzes ELF binaries for security hardening and potentially dangerous APIs.
-Runtime analysis is under active development, with the goal of correlating **binary metadata, runtime behavior, memory, system calls, files, and network activity** into actionable security evidence.

-The long-term goal is simple:

-> **Show what an application actually exposes, and what an attacker could learn from it.**

 ---

 ## Why RuntimeXRay?

+Software is being produced faster and in larger quantities than ever before.
+AI‑assisted development, third‑party components, legacy code and rapidly changing dependencies make it increasingly difficult to know exactly what ends up inside a deployed application — and what that application actually exposes while running.

+### 🤖 “The AI wrote it.
+But what did it actually build?”

+AI can produce working code in seconds.
+Tests may pass and the application may ship.

+**The problem:** You know what the code was supposed to do.
+Do you know what the resulting binary actually exposes at runtime?

+### 📦 “You didn’t write that library.
+Do you really know what it does?”

+Modern applications depend on third‑party and legacy components that may be difficult or impossible to fully audit.

+**The problem:** Documentation and source‑level analysis tell only part of the story.
+What does the running process actually access, retain, expose or communicate?

+### 🧩 “Who still understands this entire application?”

+Large applications accumulate years of code, dependencies and configuration paths.

+**The problem:** Security decisions increasingly rely on assumptions about what the application does.

+### ⚡ “Can security review keep up with the release cycle?”

+Software changes faster than security teams can manually inspect every change.

+**The problem:** Traditional analysis can identify potential weaknesses.
+Runtime evidence can show what actually happened.

+---

 ### 🔍 Evidence over warnings